Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_conclusion.md

 ### Strategy 2: Chemotactic random walk

-In our second strategy, we mimic the modified random walk that we discussed in previous lessons.
-The bacterium will still follow a run and tumble model, but the duration of its runs (and therefore its tumbling frequency) depends on the relative change in attractant concentration that it detects.
+In our second strategy, we attempt to mimic the real response of *E. coli* to its environment based on what we have learned about chemotaxis throughout this module.
+The bacterium will still follow a run and tumble model, but the duration of its runs (which is a function of its tumbling frequency) depends on the relative change in attractant concentration that it detects.

 To ensure a mathematically controlled comparison, we will use the same approach for determining the duration of a tumble and the resulting direction of a run as in strategy 1.

-This strategy will therefore differ only in how it chooses the length of a run.
-Let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to 1 second, and let Δ[*L*] denote the difference between the ligand concentration *L*(*x*, *y*) at the current point and the ligand concentration at the cell's previous point.
+This second strategy will therefore differ only in how it chooses the length of a run.
+Let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to 1 second, and let Δ[*L*] denote the difference between the ligand concentration *L*(*x*, *y*) at the cell's current point and the ligand concentration at the cell's previous point.
 We would like to choose a simple formula for the expected run duration like *t*<sub>0</sub> * (1 + 10 · Δ[*L*]).

-The only issue is that if Δ[*L*] is less than -0.1, then the run duration could be negative, and if Δ[*L*] is very large then we could run in one direction for too long without allowing the cell to reassess the ligand concentration.
+However, there are two issues with using this formula.
+First, if Δ[*L*] is less than -0.1, then the run duration could be negative.
+Second, if Δ[*L*] is large, then the bacterium will run for so long that it may simply bypass the goal.

-As a result, we will choose an expected duration for our run step by first taking the maximum of some small value close to 1 (we will use 0.000001) and *t*<sub>0</sub> * (1 + 10 · Δ[*L*]); then, we take the minimum of the resulting value and 4 · *t*<sub>0</sub>.
-We use this expected duration as the mean for an exponential distribution for this step, and sample the run duration.
+To prevent the run duration from being negative, we will first take the maximum of *t*<sub>0</sub> * (1 + 10 · Δ[*L*]) and some small positive number (we will use 0.000001).
+We will then take the minimum of the resulting value and 4 · *t*<sub>0</sub> to prevent the run length from being too large.
+We will then use the resulting value as the mean of an exponential distribution to determine run duration.

-As with the first strategy, our simulated cell will alternate between tumbling and running until the total amount of time devoted to the simulation has been consumed.
-In the following tutorial, we will adapt the Jupyter notebook that we built in the previous tutorial to simulate this strategy.
-We then will compare the two strategies in the next section.
+As with the first strategy, our simulated cell will alternate between tumbling and running until the total time devoted to the simulation has been consumed.
+In the following tutorial, we will adapt the Jupyter notebook that we built in the previous tutorial to simulate this second strategy.

 [Visit chemotactic walk tutorial](tutorial_walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}